vovacodes/FramerSunbeam/README.md

 ##### **Focus prop** - `focusProp?: string`

-Name of the child prop that will be updated when `Focusable` receives/loses focus
+Name of the child prop that will be updated when `Focusable` receives/loses focus.
+E.g. if you are wrapping a Frame you can find the list of the props available to you [here](https://www.framer.com/api/frame/)

 ##### **Focus prop type** - `focusPropType?: "string" | "boolean" | "number" | "color"`